-If you have books you don't need, you can make cash by selling these books online as one of your online jobs for teens.
+If you even have books you don’t need, you can make cash by selling these books online through Amazon as one of your online jobs for teens.

 Many websites are popping up these days which make it possible to sell used books and textbooks online.

-See what you have in your book collection that you don't want and get started selling those books to others.
+Learn or see what you have in your book collection that you don’t want and be on your way to selling those books to others.

-If you are good with data entry, making appointments, and other administrative tasks, you could work as a personal assistant as one of your online jobs from home alongside other side hustles mentioned above.
+If you are good with data entry, making appointments, and other administrative tasks, you could work as a assistant as one of your online jobs from home alongside other hustles mentioned above.

-Many people need some help managing their daily tasks and are willing to pay in order to get this type of help.
+Many people need some help managing their daily tasks like handling social media, and answering customer questions.
+They are willing to shell out funds in order to get this type of help.

-How to get started: Make a list of your current skills and then start seeking out potential bosses online.
+How to get the best out of it: You must make a list of your current skills and then start seeking out potential bosses online.

-If you have a way with words and can complete articles in a quick manner, you can put your talents to work being a freelance writer.
+If you have great writing skills, can complete articles in a quick manner, and others, you can put your talents to work being a freelance writer.

-Many companies now outsource their content jobs and are looking for creative individuals such as yourself to help them achieve their content goals.
+Many entities now outsource their content jobs and are looking for creative individuals such as yourself to help them achieve their content goals.

-How to get started: Visit freelance writing websites and sign up to work as a freelance writer to earn some extra cash from home.
+How to get begin: Visit a freelancing website or websites and sign up to work as a freelance writer to earn some extra cash from home.

 Believe it or not, writing articles can be one of those online jobs for 14 year olds.